arthur-garnier/knds_orbits_and_shadows-python/README.md

-# knds_orbits_and_shadows-python
-A Python3 enriched version of the Scilab package knds_orbits_and_shadows

     KNDS_ORBITS_AND_SHADOWS-Python3

-This is a package for Python 3.12, loaded with Opencv 4.10 and Imageio 2.36, to draw the (animated) shadow of a Kerr--Newman--(anti) de Sitter (KNdS) black hole, possibly equipped with a thin Keplerian accretion disk, radiating as a blackbody.
+This is a package for Python 3.10, loaded with Opencv 4.10 and Imageio 2.36, to draw the (animated) shadow of a Kerr--Newman--(anti) de Sitter (KNdS) black hole, possibly equipped with a thin Keplerian accretion disk, radiating as a blackbody.
 The shadow can be either drawn from any standard image, or only the accretion disk is drawn on a black background.
 This code also allows to draw (massive or null) orbits in a KNdS space-time, using different integration methods of the geodesic equation.

 ---------------------------------------------------------------------------------------------------

-The package can be installed from the Pypi repository https://pypi.org/project/knds-orbits-and-shadows/ using the command 'pip install knds_orbits_and_shadows'

-Alternatively, the present repository can be used for a manual installation with and example:

-First, install Python 3.12 (along with the libraries numpy, scipy, matplotlib, cmath, os, pickle, warnings) and its packages opencv-python 4.10 (https://pypi.org/project/opencv-python/) and imageio 2.36 (https://pypi.org/project/imageio/).
+First, install Python 3.10 (along with the libraries numpy, scipy, matplotlib, cmath, os, pickle, warnings) and its packages opencv-python 4.10 (https://pypi.org/project/opencv-python/) and imageio 2.36 (https://pypi.org/project/imageio/).
 The latter package is used to handle create gif files for shadows of black holes.

+Alternatively, the package can be installed using pip, via the command "pip install knds_orbits_and_shadows"; see also https://pypi.org/project/knds-orbits-and-shadows/

 Next, put the content of the present folder anywhere and in the examples.py file, change the first line to match the directory of the files (and images!).
 Execute the file examples.py; it uses all the functions of the programs, so it should be a good indicator of the sanity of the package.
 It is divided in three parts: the first one tests the orbit and shadow display, the second one creates a file comet.gif depicting an animated orbit and the third one creates a folder figure_gif containing the file figure.gif; this represents the shadow of an RNdS black hole, with a background celestial sphere that moves diagonally.
 The full execution takes about one minute on a 12-core 2.60 GHz CPU with 16 Go of RAM.
-The file examples.py can also be used with the pip-installed version, replacing the importation lines 15-17 by 'from knds import orbit, shadow, make_gif, DatFile4gif, make_gif_with_DatFile'.

 ---------------------------------------------------------------------------------------------------